railsware/coupler-io-mcp-server/README.md

 # Coupler.io official MCP server
 The Coupler.io MCP Server is a Model Context Protocol (MCP) server that provides seamless integration with Coupler.io APIs.

+**⚠️ Alpha Software Warning**
+This repo contains early alpha software under active development.
+Features are incomplete and subject to breaking changes.

 ## Use Cases
 - Extracting and analyzing data from Coupler.io data flows.